 Liberia is the oldest democracy in Africa and one of the first offshore, zero tax jurisdictions.
-The Liberian ship registry is a favorite among owners of large vessels; the country has the second largest registry in the world and makes up 12% of registered ships worldwide.
+The Liberian ship registry is a favorite among owners of large vessels; the country has the second-largest registry in the world and makes up 12% of registered ships worldwide.

 The following types of vessels can be registered in Liberia:

-Vessels under construction, newbuildings, vessels being transferred from other flags, offshore vessels, vessels in lay-up, and vessels involved in international, coastal, or domestic trading.
+Vessels under construction, new buildings, vessels being transferred from other flags, offshore vessels, vessels in lay-up, and vessels involved in international, coastal, or domestic trading.
 You may also have a dual flag if your ship is bareboat registered.

 The Liberian Registry is owned and operated by the United States.
 Additionally, service is available 24 hours a day, 7 days a week, making things very convenient for those wishing to do yacht registration under the Liberian flag.
-There are over 400 nautical inspectors, so there’s always someone available to attend to vessels.
+There are over 400 nautical inspectors, so there is always someone available to attend to vessels.

 The Liberian flag is accepted in many EU countries — the United Kingdom, Germany, and Holland are only a few countries in the European Union that accept the Liberian flag.
 In addition, Liberia is highly rated for safety and accident prevention, which makes this country even more attractive for your yacht registration.

-According to information provided by the Liberian Registry website, “The “Maritime Services Award” is for exceptional achievement or contribution to any service sector of the Americas maritime industry by a company, individual, or organization.
+According to information provided by the Liberian Registry website, “The “Maritime Services Award” is for exceptional achievement or contribution to any service sector of the America’s maritime industry by a company, individual, or organization.
 According to Lloyd’s List criteria for this award, “The winner must be able to demonstrate how they have set themselves apart, going above and beyond best practice to offer the shipping industry something exceptional.”

-The Maltese ship registry is the largest in Europe and one of the largest in the world; it’s one of the most popular countries in the world for pleasure yacht registration.
+The Maltese ship registry is the largest in Europe and one of the largest in the world; it is one of the most popular countries in the world for pleasure yacht registration.
 The country has EU compliant legislation, clear laws relating to yacht mortgages, low registration costs and is well respected across the globe.

 Malta became a member of the European Union in 2004, so yacht registration here comes with the perks of sailing an EU flag, including protection by the British Royal Navy.
 Like the other countries I’ve mentioned, Malta has been white-listed, providing ship-owners with a sense of security when you go through the yacht registration process under the Maltese flag.

 If you’re an EU, EEA, or Swiss national, you can hold your vessel in your personal capacity.
 However, if you’re a non-EU/EEA/Swiss citizen you must hold your yacht through a Maltese or foreign company.

 Another perk that Malta shares with Liberia is that there is round-the-clock service, so you can feel safe and secure registering in the country.
 And, as long as you meet all flag requirements, any type of vessel can be registered — that means pleasure yachts, oil rigs, vessels under construction, and anything in between.

 When it comes to the age or trading, boats between 10 and 15 years must pass inspection by an authorized inspector within one month of provisional registration and ships over 15 years old must pass inspection before being provisionally registered.